ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

    developers* to adapt their recipe in light of the *backward-incompatible change*
--  General instructions for *recipe developers* working on *user recipes* to enable them to adapt their code related to *backwards-incompatible changes* (see `ESMValTool_Tutorial: issue
+-  General instructions for *recipe developers* working on *user recipes* to enable them to adapt their code related to *backward-incompatible changes* (see `ESMValTool_Tutorial: issue
    #263 <https://github.com/ESMValGroup/ESMValTool_Tutorial/issues/263>`__).
 -  The developer or reviewer must tag the core development team to notify them of the *backward-incompatible change*, and give at least 2 weeks for objections to be raised before merging to the main branch.
-If a strong objection is raised the backwards-incompatible change should not be merged until the objection is resolved.
+If a strong objection is raised the backward-incompatible change should not be merged until the objection is resolved.

 During the *release* process, the following information must be